 Hash and range sharding

 Sharding is the process of breaking up large tables into smaller chunks called shards that are spread across multiple servers.
-A shard is essentially a horizontal data partition that contains a subset of the total data set, and hence is responsible for serving a portion of the overall workload.
+Sharding is also referred to as horizontal partitioning, and a shard is essentially a horizontal data partition that contains a subset of the total data set, and hence is responsible for serving a portion of the overall workload.
 The idea is to distribute data that can’t fit on a single node onto a cluster of database nodes.
-Sharding is also referred to as horizontal partitioning.
 The distinction between horizontal and vertical comes from the traditional tabular view of a database.
 A database can be split vertically — storing different table columns in a separate database, or horizontally — storing rows of the same table in multiple database nodes.

 User tables are implicitly managed as multiple shards by DocDB.
 These shards are referred to as tablets.
 The primary key for each row in the table uniquely determines the tablet the row lives in.
 This is shown in the following illustration:

 NoteFor every given key, there is exactly one tablet that owns it.

 YugabyteDB currently supports two ways of sharding data - hash (aka consistent hash) sharding and range sharding.

-With (consistent) hash sharding, data is evenly and randomly distributed across shards using a partitioning algorithm.
-Each row of the table is placed into a shard determined by computing a consistent hash on the partition column values of that row.
+With (consistent) hash sharding, data is evenly and randomly distributed across shards using a sharding algorithm.
+Each row of the table is placed into a shard determined by computing a consistent hash on the shard column values of that row.
 This is shown in the following illustration:

 The hash space for hash-sharded YugabyteDB tables is the 2-byte range from 0x0000 to 0xFFFF.
 Such a table may therefore have at most 64K tablets.
 This should be sufficient in practice even for very large data sets or cluster sizes.
 As an example, for a table with 16 tablets the overall hash space [0x0000 to 0xFFFF) is divided into 16 sub-ranges, one for each tablet: [0x0000, 0x1000), [0x1000, 0x2000), … , [0xF000, 0xFFFF].
 Read and write operations are processed by converting the primary key into an internal key and its hash value, and determining what tablet the operation should be routed to, as demonstrated in the following illustration: